laravel/docs/cache.md

         return DB::table('users')->get();
     });

-If the item does not exist in the cache, the `Closure` passed to the `remember` method will be executed and its result will be placed in the cache.
+If the item does not exist in the cache, the closure passed to the `remember` method will be executed and its result will be placed in the cache.

 You may use the `rememberForever` method to retrieve an item from the cache or store it forever: